Is your program like unschooling?

 Why don’t you have teachers?
 What is the role of staff?

 “What I have learned, very slowly and painfully over the years, is that children make vital decisions for themselves in ways that no adults could have anticipated or even imagined.” ~ Hanna Greenberg, founder of Sudbury Valley School, in The Art of Doing Nothing

-The adults at Sunset Sudbury School chose not to call themselves teachers because everyone and everything is a potential teacher at our school.
-We do, however, recognize our special role in the school.
-Staff members are ultimately responsible for the survival and smooth functioning of the school.
+The adults at Sunset Sudbury chose not to call themselves teachers because everyone and everything is a potential teacher.
+We do, however, recognize our special role in the community.
+Staff members are ultimately responsible for the survival and smooth functioning of the program.
 On a day-to-day basis, staff members focus on holding the space in which children can be free within the boundaries of safety and respect.
 Although we practice non-interference as much as possible, we are always available to help students if and when they ask.

-How is your school different from day care?
+How is your program different from day care?

 Transitioning to a non-Sudbury environment

 What if my child transfers to another school?